Differentiable Principal-Value Inversion for Neural-Network Extraction of Generalized Parton Distributions: Differentiable PV inversion and neural-network framework

-The discrete operator (Eq.~\eqref{eq:discrete-pv}) is implemented as a tensorized map (i.e., differentiable map acting on batched tensors) inside PyTorch, so that its gradients with respect to \(H^{(+)}(x_i,\xi,t,Q^2)\) are obtained automatically by backpropagation.
+The discrete operator (Eq.~\eqref{eq:discrete-pv}) is implemented using fully vectorized tensor operations inside PyTorch, so that its gradients with respect to \(H^{(+)}(x_i,\xi,t,Q^2)\) are obtained automatically by backpropagation.
 This makes the full inverse problem differentiable and suitable for gradient-based optimization.